(506) 2280-0700

 Personal Safety

-• If you carry a daypack, put your valuables in the largest pocket because this tends to be a safer place to keep things from pickpockets.
+• If you carry a daypack, place valuables in the largest pocket, as it’s generally safer from pickpockets.

-• If you set your bag down, try to maintain physical contact with it (i.e. put your foot on the strap).
+• When setting down your bag, maintain physical contact with it (e.g., put your foot on the strap).

-• Keep money in front rather than back pockets,
+• Keep money in your front pockets, not your back.

-• If you have a rental car, take the same precautions you would at home.
-Park in parking lots and always lock the car.
+• If renting a car, take the same precautions you would at home: park in well-lit parking lots and always lock the car.

 Phones

-There is a phone at ILISA’s reception desk that is available for student use.
+There is a phone available for student use at ILISA’s reception desk.

-The second type of phone, “chip” phones, accept phone cards with computer chips in them.
-Stick the phone card in the slot on the front of the phone and the amount of available funds will appear on the screen.
+The second type, “chip” phones, accept phone cards embedded with a chip.
+Insert the card into the phone’s slot, and the available funds will be displayed on the screen.

-Colibrí phones are for use with locally-purchased pre-paid phone cards.
-You will have to dial in the card number which is on the back of the card.
-Colibrí cards are available in small denominations for local calls and in larger denominations for international calling; the cards can be used from any phone.
-ILISA sells colibri cards.
+Colibrí phones use pre-paid phone cards that can be purchased locally.
+To use them, you’ll need to enter the card number found on the back.
+Colibrí cards are available in small denominations for local calls and in larger ones for international calling.
+ILISA sells these cards.

-For North Americans, the easiest alternative for international calling is bringing a calling card from home.
-While the big three (AT&T, MCI, Sprint) and several European phone companies have local access numbers, most smaller companies do not.
-And, in Costa Rica, 1-800 calls are charged as international calls.
-You will also not be able to use your calling card to call third countries.
-(For example, you can’t call Peru from Costa Rica with your AT&T card.)
+For North Americans, the simplest way to make international calls is by bringing your calling card from home.
+Major companies such as AT&T, MCI, and Sprint have local access numbers, but many smaller companies do not.
+Additionally, 1-800 calls are treated as international calls in Costa Rica.
+You also won’t be able to use your calling card to call third countries (e.g., calling Peru from Costa Rica using an AT&T card is not possible).

 Preparing for an Immersion Program